sderosiaux/golb/pages/2017-08-07-consumer-offsets/index.md

 - `ConsumerGroupCommand` can be used to retrieve the consumers offsets.
 - There is one broker that deals with offset commits: the GroupCoordinator / OffsetManager.
 - Low-level consumers can choose to not commit their offsets into Kafka (mostly to ensure at-least/exactly-once).
-- Kafka Streams is excellent are filling a topic from another one.
+- Kafka Streams is excellent at filling a topic from another one.
-- Druid is excellent at ingesting timeseries JSON;
+- Druid is excellent at ingesting timestamped JSON.